 You can expect a few things in regards to the cost of your BSN degree.
 First is tuition; this is typically the largest cost associated with your degree.
 Next are extra miscellaneous expenses which are mandatory, indirect costs.
 These include things like textbooks, lab fees, transportation, and more.
 Make sure you understand all the costs of your program of choice before you settle on a school.

-To give you an example on cost, the tuition and fees for the BSN program at the University of New Mexico in Albuquerque is approximately $6,250.20 per semester for up to 18 credits for in-state residents.
+To give you an example of cost, the tuition, and fees for the BSN program at the University of New Mexico in Albuquerque is approximately $6,250.20 per semester for up to 18 credits for in-state residents.

 Advantages of BSN Programs